cravies/ai_papers/computer_vision.md

 * Therefore, they introduce not a box or point based uniform distribution prior, but a gaussian one.
 * This comes from the fact that the effective receptive field of CNNs is gaussian distributed
 * As the probability is nonzero at every point this fixes the "no overlap" problem
+* "Combining the Gaussian receptive field and its customized label assignment strategy can significantly alleviate the imbalance problem raised by existing prior and measurement for tiny objects."
+* "The multi-resolution image pyramid is a basic way of multi-scale learning."
+* "One basic principle that mainstream object detectors obey is dividing and con- quering, namely detecting objects of different scales on the different layers of FPN"

 ## FCOS: A simple and strong anchor-free object detector [https://arxiv.org/abs/2006.09214] 📜